exoswapio/docs/docs/bridge/architecture.md

 **URL**: https://app.exoswap.io/#/bridge

-Exoswap bridge is a blockchain application that provides a transition of tokens between EVM chains.
-Our team hardworking work on implementaion of Nexus bridge to obtain a transition between multiple chains at once.
+Exoswap bridge is a blockchain application designed to facilitate seamless token transitions between EVM chains.
+Our hardworking team has been focused on implementing the Nexus bridge, enabling smooth transitions between multiple chains simultaneously.

-Architecturally, the beauty of Exoswap bridge is its simple, straightforward design which features a fast, cheap transactions for the token transfering between EVM chains.
+Architecturally, the beauty of Exoswap bridge lies in its simple and straightforward design, which enables fast and cost-effective transactions for transferring tokens between EVM chains.

 ### Tutorial
 * Bridge interaction :movie_camera: [Your first Exoswap STOS](https://www.youtube.com)